pflooky/data-caterer-docs/docs/setup/guide/data-source/marquez-metadata-source.md

 !!! example "Info"

     Generating data based on an external metadata source is a paid feature.
+Try the free trial [here](../../../get-started/docker.md).

 Creating a data generator for Postgres tables and CSV file based on metadata stored in Marquez ( follows [OpenLineage API](https://openlineage.io/)).